The first thing savvy property buyers do when researching to buy a unit, house, or project they are interested in is to check the URA Master Plan.

 1. White sites

-So, white sites tend to be or become integrated or mixed-use developments of higher value.
-If you’re hoping that your property will increase in value as time goes by, having a white site in the vicinity definitely works out in your favour.
+So, white sites are or become integrated or mixed-use developments of higher value.
+If you are hoping that your property will increase in value as time goes by, having a white site in the vicinity definitely works out in your favour.

 An example of a white site, as you can see above, is Cross Street Exchange (formerly China Square Central) at South Bridge Road and Cross Street.

-White sites are more predominantly found in the Core Central Region (CCR), and they’re harder to come across in the Rest of Central Region (RCR) and Outside Central Region (OCR).
+White sites are more predominantly found in the Core Central Region (CCR), and they are harder to find in the Rest of Central Region (RCR) and Outside Central Region (OCR).

 2. Civic & Community Institution

 These are pretty straightforward.
 Colour-coded in red, they are areas intended to be used as civic or community facilities.
-If you’re lucky, you might get a library, community centre or childcare centre.
+If you are fortunate, you might get a library, community centre, or childcare centre.

-But these might also be reformative centres, halfway houses and rehabilitation centres such as Singapore Girls’ Home.
-Police stations, fire stations and funeral parlours are also classified under Civic & Community Institutions.
+But these might also be reformative centres, halfway houses, and rehabilitation centres such as Singapore Girls’ Home.
+Police stations, fire stations, and funeral parlours also fall under the category of Civic & Community Institutions.

-Because of the uncertainty that surrounds an undeveloped site that’s zoned as a Civic & Community Institution, property buyers tend not to favour projects that are next to the site, or stacks directly facing it.
+Because of the uncertainty that surrounds an undeveloped site that is zoned as a Civic & Community Institution, property buyers tend not to favour projects that are next to the site, or stacks directly facing it.

 3. Place of Worship

-They’re marked in the same red colour as Civic & Community Institution sites on the URA Master Plan but with an additional letter “W”.
+The URA Master Plan marks them in the same red colour as Civic & Community Institution sites, but with an additional letter “W”.

 Place of Worship sites are your churches, mosques, and temples.